Forward head posture symptoms and complications

 For every inch of forward head posture, the force on the spine increases by an additional 10-12 pounds.
 A forward head posture causes a slow stretching of posterior neck ligaments which is a phenomenon known as ligament creep.
 On the right, the head weight pressure of the neck is equal to balancing a 42-pound weight.
 This is where neck problems accelerate.

-Creep does not occur in a linear or acute way; on the contrary, the problem develops and evolves overtime.
-While this gradual ligament degenerative disease represents a “low level” sub-failure ligament injuries, I contend that they represent the vast majority of cervical instability cases and can potentially incapacitate people (from a pain and disability standpoint) with unremitting pain and vertigo, tinnitus and the host of potential symptoms that occur from cervical instability.
+Creep does not occur in an acute way; on the contrary, the problem develops and evolves over time.
+While this gradual ligament degenerative disease represents a “low level” sub-failure ligament injuries, I contend that they represent the vast majority of cervical instability cases and can potentially incapacitate people (from a pain and disability standpoint) with unremitting pain and vertigo, tinnitus, and the host of potential symptoms that occur from cervical instability.
 Therefore ligamentous cervical instability (neck instability caused by stretched ligaments), especially upper cervical instability caused by ligament stretching, is often the missing structural cause and/or co-morbidity for many chronic disabling symptoms and diagnoses.

 In this article and video, I will be discussing the cervical spine ligaments, the importance of the lordotic (natural) curve of the neck, and how cervical degenerative disc disease and cervical instability can be caused by slow capsular ligament stretching (creep) caused by the forward head/facedown lifestyle of looking at cell phones.
 We will see how excessive computer and cellphone usage can lead to a breakdown of the cervical curve (called cervical dysstructure) progresses.